EffortlessDev/policies/_chapters/04-roles.md

     * A violation resulting in a breach of confidentiality (i.e. release of PHI to an unauthorized individual), change of the integrity of any ePHI, or inability to access any ePHI by other users, requires immediate disciplinary action and may require immediate termination of the workforce member from EA.
 1. The Security Officer facilitates taking appropriate steps to prevent recurrence of the violation (when possible and feasible).
 1. In the case of an insider threat, the Security Officer and Privacy Officer are to set up a team to investigate and mitigate the risk of insider malicious activity.
 EA workforce members are encouraged to come forward with information about insider threats, and can do so anonymously.
-1. The Security Officer maintains all documentation of the investigation, sanctions provided, and actions taken to prevent reoccurrence for a minimum of six years after the conclusion of the investigation.
+1. The Security Officer maintains all documentation of the investigation, sanctions provided, and actions taken to prevent recurrence for a minimum of six years after the conclusion of the investigation.